njs222/commandlinegis_final/index.md

 * Challenges: N/A

 ## Data Quality Issues:
+* Some residential parcels had extremely high sale prices, which could be accurate, but there was no way to check.
+* The Flood Hazard Layer contained some "low-confidence" or "no estimate" data, but there did not seem to be any located in Plainfield specifically.
-* There were no obvious missing data issues, but most of the datasets that were used just had a lot of data, which was a bit daunting at times.
+* There were not many other obvious missing data-related issues, but most of the datasets that were used just had a lot of data, which was a bit daunting at times.
 It also made it more challenging to identify any possible gaps in the data.